BU-CLOUD-S20/Medical-Compute-using-ChRIS-on-the-MOC-PowerPC-and-x86_64-GPU-usage-and-benchmarking/README.md

 ## 1. Vision and Goals Of The Project:

-The overall vision of the ChRIS project is to develop a plugin based on ChRIS platform so that users like developers or administrators are able to do GPU benchmarking between different architectures like x86 and PowerPC.
+The overall vision of the ChRIS project is to develop a plugin based on ChRIS platform so that users like developers or administrators are able to do benchmarking on cloud network topologies that include different architectures like x86 and PowerPC.

-We are going to get familiar with Mass Open Cloud, ChRIS platform, ChRIS plugins and benchmarking methods in order to integrate all the components
+We are going to get familiar with Mass Open Cloud, ChRIS platform, ChRIS plugins and benchmarking methods in order to integrate all the components.

+Our benchmarking plug-in will be the first ChRIS plug-in that can test performance of the ChRIS platform

 ### High-level goals include: